 Two completely unrelated things: a glass-blown sculpture at Crystal Bridges… and a coffee flight that made my heart race.

-The only thing connecting these photos is color: iced blue, dark roast, milk foam, warm maple wood.
-Chaos and comfort, side by side — just how I felt when I realized caffeine and I are no longer friends.
+The only thing connecting these photos is color: ice blue, dark roast, milk foam, warm maple wood.
+Chaos and comfort, side by side, just how I felt when I realized caffeine and I are no longer friends.

 I drew this little sketch after realizing there would be no more coffee for me.
 A silly goodbye to colors I really shouldn’t sip again.